Best Online Doctoral Programs & Degrees

 In order to complete your PsyD degree program, traditionally you must pass comprehensive examinations and present a doctoral project or dissertation.
 In some cases, you may also need to complete in-person educational components, so be sure to check with your school about their requirements when enrolling in an online PsyD program.

 Online Doctor of Philosophy (PhD) Degree

 Regardless of your field of study, a PhD program is a research-based educational path that cumulates with a doctoral dissertation.
 This thesis is designed to present an original contribution to knowledge within your field, and it is the end result of several years of professional academic research and development.

-In many industries, such as education, having a PhD is an essential tool to reaching the top of the career ladder.
+In many industries, such as education, earning a PhD is the only way to reach the top of the career ladder.
 While this not considered an “applied degree” like a PsyD, a PhD gives you valuable skills and knowledge to help you contribute to your field and pursue a higher level career opportunity.

-- Survey and review of scholarly research within your field
+- Surveying and reviewing scholarly research within your field

 - Conducting and interpreting original research